pocket-playlab/optimus-prime/README.md

 1. You need [Docker][install-docker] and [docker-compose][install-compose].
 To
 install them on OSX just run `brew install docker boot2docker docker-compose`.
-To start the boot2docker VM you need to run `boot2docker init && boot2docker up` and make sure you set the environment variables as described by the `boot2docker up` command.
-Feel free to use the `source <(boot2docker shellinit)`command to write and load the _pem_ files required by Docker, you can add `$(boot2docker shellinit)` to your `.zshrc` or `.bashrc` file.
-The included `docker-compose.yml` file describes all containers needed to run the application in development.
-For now it only uses an additional _data_ container that uses the same image as the main application.
+For now the container only uses an additional _data_ container built with the same image as the main application.
 This container exposes `/home/playlab/ruby` as a volume, which is then included in the main app container using the `volume_from` directive.
 This allows us to persist any gems